VikasiniM/Portfolio/README.md

 Welcome to my personal portfolio! 🌟
-This repository hosts the code for my portfolio website, which highlights my skills, projects, and achievements.
+This repository hosts the source for my portfolio website, which highlights my skills, projects, and achievements.

 ## Live Website
 Check out the live version here: